 Which iPad should I buy?
 Best Apple tablets for 2020

-Apple iPads are some of the most expensive tablets you can buy, and the brand still dominates the tablet market.
+First launched in 2010, the Apple brand still dominates the tablet market, despite iPads being some of the most expensive tablets you can buy.
 There are four current models of the iPad on the market right now, each with a different user (and budget) in mind.

 It’s worth reiterating that an iPad is a type of tablet made by Apple, and not a term for all tablets.